What Is Japan Heritage?

 Japan Heritage

-The sound of sewing machines emanates from small factories and workshops, carrying through the backstreets of Gyoda, where craftspeople continue to produce tabi (split-toe socks) as they have for around 300 years.
-Along these streets stand tabi storehouses built of earth, stone, and mortar, many of which date to the latter half of the Meiji period (1868–1912).
-The industry began as side work for the wives of samurai and later developed into a major local enterprise.
-At its peak, Gyoda produced about 80% of the country’s tabi.
-Although production has since declined, the city remains a leading center of tabi manufacturing, and its many historical buildings, including the storehouses, preserve this history.
+The sound of sewing machines emanates from small factories and workshops, carrying through the backstreets of Gyoda, where craftspeople have produced tabi (split-toe socks) for some 300 years.
+Tabi are standard when wearing kimono.
+Lining these streets are tabi storehouses built of earth, stone, and mortar, many of which date back to the late Meiji period (1868–1912).
+What began as a side craft for the wives of samurai eventually grew into a massive local industry; at its peak, Gyoda supplied approximately 80% of Japan’s tabi.
+Today, the city remains a leading tabi producer, with its wealth of historic storehouses and buildings preserving an authentic townscape rooted in tradition.